International Advanced Training

 25 000 NOK or 2 800 euro.
 The fee covers the Training Programme and coffee/tee and snacks/fruits in the breaks.

 Payment will be done by invoice.

 Venues and accommodation

-Recommendations for hotels, bed and breakfast in walking distance from the venues will be sent you after signing up for the training.
-Special rates will be negotiated and the code for the special rate sent you.
+Recommendations for hotels, bed and breakfast in walking distance from the venue will be sent you after signing up for the training.
+Special rates are negotiated and the code for the special rate sent you.
 Also private rooms are available.